rotbau/tkg-multicloud-poc/README.md

     ![alt text](/img/tkg-set-mc.png)

-## Accessing TKG Managemnt cluster nodes using kubectl
+### Accessing TKG managemnt cluster nodes using kubectl

 By default during installation of the Management cluster, the credentials are added to the jumpbox kubeconfig file (~/.kube/config).
 You can access the management cluster nodes using kubectl.